microsoft/spoor/docs/tutorials/fibonacci.md

     ```

 !!! check "Sanity test"
-    Build and run your code to make sure that everything works as expected.
+    Build and run your (uninstrumented) code to make sure that everything works
+    as expected.

     === "C++"
         ```bash